A wound drainage culture is a test that finds germs

 redness around the wound, or if the drainage looks like pus.
 Wound infections can

-a general ill feeling, especially if the infection spreads or has been present for
+ill feeling, especially if the infection spreads or has been present for a while.

 How Should We Prepare for a Wound Drainage Culture?